-This one is cool because the video parts can only be so long, which means we only get to see so much.
+This one is cool because the video parts can only be so long, so we only get to see so much.

 After this and showing the actual video, we get to hear the judges’ reactions to the video, which is also really cool to see.

 7. Gimme a Brake BMX video